amjd/HN-Saved-Links-Export/README.md

 # HN Saved Links Export

 This is a python script to export your saved links from [Hacker News](https://news.ycombinator.com/news).
-A story is added to saved links by upvoting it.
-You can access your saved links from `https://news.ycombinator.com/saved?id=<username>` where `<username>` is your HN username.
+What's a saved link, you ask?
+Any story that you upvote on HN is added to your saved links.
+You can access your them from `https://news.ycombinator.com/saved?id=<username>` where `<username>` is your HN username.

 ### Instructions
 1. This script depends on `lxml` and `requests` packages, which should be installed by default on most systems.
-If not, install the requirements like so:
+If not, install them like so:
  ```bash
  $ pip install -r requirements.txt
  ```